madeleydesignstudio/dino/README.md

-# Digital Dino - Web Agency Platform
+# 🦖 Digital Dino - Where Code Meets Creativity

-A modern web platform for Digital Dino, a UK-based design studio specializing in web design, engineering, and digital marketing solutions.

-## Features
+Welcome to the prehistoric playground of web development!
+Digital Dino isn't just another web agency - we're a pack of code-loving dinosaurs who turn digital dreams into roaring realities.

+## 🌟 What Makes Us Extinct-ional

-- 🎨 Modern UI with horizontal scrolling landing page
+- 🎨 **Horizontal Scrolling Wonder**: Our landing page scrolls sideways (because dinosaurs don't believe in vertical limitations)
-- 🦖 Fossil Files - Tech stack knowledge base
+- 🦖 **Fossil Files**: Our tech knowledge base (where we store millions of years of dev wisdom)
-- 📧 Email integration with custom templates
+- 📧 **Email That Doesn't Go Extinct**: Custom templates that survive any inbox
-- 🎯 Marketing and analytics integration
-- 💼 Project portfolio showcase
-- 📱 Responsive design across devices
+- 🎯 **Analytics That Dig Deep**: Like archaeological data, but for your website
+- 💼 **Portfolio That Roars**: Showcasing our greatest discoveries
+- 📱 **Responsive Like a Raptor**: Adapts faster than evolutionary theory

-## Tech Stack
+## 🛠️ Our Prehistoric Tech Stack

-- **Framework**: Next.js 14 with App Router
+- **Framework**: Next.js 14 (Because even dinosaurs need the latest tools)
-- **Styling**: Tailwind CSS
+- **Styling**: Tailwind CSS (Making our sites look prettier than a Pterodactyl)
 - **Animations**:
-  - Framer Motion
+  - Framer Motion (For smooth moves)
-  - GSAP for scroll animations
+  - GSAP (Because dinosaurs love smooth scrolling)
-- **Email**: React Email & Postmark
+- **Email**: React Email & Postmark (Faster than a Velociraptor)
-- **Analytics**: PostHog & OpenPanel
+- **Analytics**: PostHog & OpenPanel (Tracking better than a T-Rex)
-- **Search**: Algolia
+- **Search**: Algolia (Finding things faster than a pack of Compys)
-- **Forms**: React Hook Form with Zod validation
+- **Forms**: React Hook Form with Zod (Validated like fossil carbon dating)
-- **UI Components**: Radix UI primitives
+- **UI**: Radix UI primitives (As reliable as prehistoric rock formations)
-- **Fonts**: Custom font implementation (Nanum Myeongjo & Karla)

-## Getting Started

-First, run the development server: bash npm run dev or yarn dev or pnpm dev or bun dev

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Project Structure
+## 🌋 Project Structure

+Our codebase is organized like geological layers:

 src/
 ├── app/